aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 `<Approval>` - represents single workItem that you expect to find and approve or deny.
 It can be of type `Approval` or `ManualAction`. the default type is `Approval`.

+Attributes:

+`matchDescriptionWithRegex` - Boolean.
+If true, matches Description using regex; if false (default), using equals matching.

+Nested elements:

+`Description` - Description of a WorkItem to be validated.

 `<ApprovalItem>` - represents single approval item expected in ApprovalSet.

 `applicationName` - name of the application for which the approval item belongs.
 In case of roles they are part of IdentityIQ, and that literal should be used.